-3 Hrs/Wk (1 Hr.
+2 Credits (1 Lecture 1 Lab 0 Shop) 3 Hrs/Wk (1 Hr.
 Lecture 2 Hrs.
+Lab) 15 wks

-Lab) \15 wks This course is designed to familiarize the student with letterpress printing principles, platen press operation, rotary press operation, and related specialty operations.
-The course presents the student with a knowledge of identifying type, and the methods of proofing and printing.
+This course is designed to familiarize the student with letterpress printing principles, platen press operation, rotary press operation, and related specialty operations.
+The course presents the student with the methods of proofing and printing.
 Safe work habits are emphasized throughout the course.
+Students will be expected to complete lab assignments in a "hands on" lab environment as well as independent work outside the classroom.